dapr/docs/daprdocs/content/en/reference/components-reference/supported-middleware/middleware-wasm.md

 pre-compiled into the `daprd` binary.
 Dapr embeds [wazero](https://wazero.io) to accomplish this without CGO.

-Wasm modules are loaded from a URL.
-For example, a URL "file://rewrite.wasm" loads "rewrite.wasm" from the current directory of the process.
+Wasm binaries are loaded from a URL.
+For example, the URL `file://rewrite.wasm` loads "rewrite.wasm" from the current directory of the process.
 On Kubernetes, see [mounting volumes to the Dapr sidecar]({{< ref kubernetes-volume-mounts.md >}}) to configure a filesystem mount that can contain Wasm modules.